 FGCE, just like her counterparts, is a microcosm of Nigeria, and with a federal character and quota system admissions policy, ensures that every region, ethnic extraction and religion in Nigeria is represented in the student body.

-From the year of its first graduating set in 1978 till date, FGCE has played the role that the conceivers of Nigeria’s unity schools envisaged.
+From the years of its first graduating sets (A’Levels in 1975, and O’Levels in 1977) till date, FGCE has played the role that the conceivers of Nigeria’s unity schools envisaged.
 This is to produce truly Nigerian men and women (who transcend tribalism, ethnicity and religious intolerance) from the boys and girls admitted from the different corners, tribes, tongues and creeds of Nigeria.

 Till today, the bond that exists between Federal Government College Enugu alumni, their shared experiences and the visions of a new Nigeria—one full of possibilities—connect all ex-students in a very special way.